LogosInitiative/alpha/README.md

 # Alpha

-Alpha is the codenmae for logical language with a pure predicate grammar.
-It is deravation of Logla, and thus Loglan/Lojban, but its grammar is so radically different that it justified it's own project.
+Alpha is the code name for logical language with a pure predicate grammar.
+It is derivation of Logla, and thus Loglan/Lojban, but its grammar is so radically different that it justified it's own project.

 It is an open question if the grammar is to "alien" to be a truly practical spoken language.
 This is one of the question this project hopes to answer.

-This README provides a breif overview of the main idea of the language.
+This README provides a brief overview of the main idea of the language.
 The Wiki pages will be used to describe the various aspects of the language in detail.

 Since the language does not current have its own vocabulary, Loglan and Lojban words will be used.